Crownpeak/best-practices/fredhopper/fhr-shopify-app/user-guide/README.md

 ![Shopify App Schema Manager Page](../../../images/shopify/schema1.png)

-In addition to the basic product fields, the app also supports most metafield formats within Shopify.
-As well as syncing basic type metafields, the app processes and transforms the data linked to reference type metafields, converting them into formats Fredhopper can use and making them usable for creating facets and result modifications in Fredhopper.
+In addition to the basic product fields, which are fixed within the app, the app also supports most metafield formats within Shopify.
+As well as syncing basic type metafields, the app processes and transforms the data linked to certain reference type metafields and metabojects, converting them into formats Fredhopper can use and making them usable for creating facets and result modifications in Fredhopper.

 Shopify supports up to three variant option fields per product (e.g., size, color, material).
 These are text-based and unique to each product, even when option names overlap across products.
 To make option data usable in Fredhopper, the app creates dedicated fields in Fredhopper for every unique option across all of Shopify's variant data.
 This allows consistent filtering (using facets and result modifications) across all product variants that share the same option name regardless of how the data is stored.
 For Example, if any product variant has an option with the text *Size*, the app will create an option_size field in the Schema.
 When the product data is synced, any variant with an option named *Size* will have it's value (e.g. S, M, L, etc) asigned to this field in Fredhopper which could be then used to create a Size facet.
 Note that these fields are auto-generated during schema creation and updates.
 They do not appear in the Schema Manager and cannot be manually configured.